Skip to content

 12. Mas matamis ang lasa ng wild hipon kaysa farmed.
 (Wild shrimp have a sweeter taste than farmed ones.)

-• Sinigang na Sugpo — Sour tamarind soup with large prawns, vegetables, and tamarind—tangy and refreshing.
+• Sinigang na Sugpo — A sour tamarind soup featuring large prawns.

-• Crispy Pritong Hipon — Whole shrimp fried in batter or flour—served with vinegar dip.
+• Crispy Pritong Hipon — Whole shrimp lightly battered and fried.

 • Prawn (large) = sugpo